Wary of Roma, Europe cold-shoulders its new eastern workmates

 As the euro zone’s biggest and most resilient economy, with a low birthrate and unemployment of just 6.9 percent, Germany is a magnet for migrants.
 With double-digit percentage rises in net inflows for three years, it received 67,000 Romanians and 29,000 Bulgarians in the first half of 2013 alone.

-“Austria is not a welfare service or job center for eastern European countries,” said Heinz-Christian Strache, leader of the anti-immigrant Austrian Freedom Party.
+“Austria is not a welfare service or job centre for eastern European countries,” said Heinz-Christian Strache, leader of the anti-immigrant Austrian Freedom Party.

 EU rules set down in 2004 state that citizens who move around should not become “an unreasonable burden on the social assistance system” of their hosts.
 Brussels cites data showing that “mobile EU citizens” are no more of a burden on welfare than locals and, being younger, are more likely to work.